...

 The standard possession order in a Texas family law case

 The default setting for a family court judge when it comes to assigning possession and access schedules is the standard possession order.
 If you have ever known anyone to have gone through a family law case, this person likely has some variation of a standard possession order as a part of their life.
-So long as your children are at least three years old then this is what you can expect to be handed down in your case.
-The major caveat to this general rule is if you or your Co-parent can convince the family court judge that is standard possession order is not in the best interest of your child then another type of possession schedule may be ordered.
+If your children are at least three years old, you can expect the court to issue a standard possession order in your case.
+However, you or your Co-parent can persuade the family court judge to consider an alternative possession schedule if they deem it not in the best interest of your child.

 You can find the standard possession order spelled out in the Texas family code.
 The hallmarks of the standard possession order or that it, theoretically, provides both you and your Co-parent with reasonable periods of possession in terms of frequency and duration.
 This means that you will have what the state legislature considers to be long periods of possession regularly.
 Some parents in your shoes may want to argue that point but let’s consider the merits of a standard possession order from the perspective of a parent who has not had regular contact with their children in some time.

-For example, if you are a father who has lived apart from your children that you may have experienced this type of situation firsthand.
+For example, if you are a father who has lived apart from your children you may have experienced this type of situation firsthand.
 Suppose that your child’s mother has denied you visitation time with him or her for any number of reasons.
 You have to diligently pay child support as requested by your Co-parent, but you are frequently turned down for visitation opportunities.
 The reasons given by your Co-parent may change from time to time, but the result is that you were not able to spend as much time with your children as you would like.

 This situation has led you to file a child custody case in your home county.
 Your goal is merely to gain a specific amount of her visitation time with your child during the year.
 While a standard possession order may not allow for as much time with your children as you would necessarily like the fact is that the time you are guaranteed with your child under a standard possession order there’s certainly more than the time you would have had with the child with no possession order protecting you.

-the thing in your position is that if you are struggling to have consistent time with your child for no other reason than you have a difficulty working with Co-parent then you should work to establish some degree of possession regularity for the time being.
+The thing in your position is that if you are struggling to have consistent time with your child for no other reason than you have difficulty working with Co-parent then you should work to establish some degree of possession regularity for the time being.
 In the future, if you have problems with possession then you can always attempt to work through those issues in a modification.
 However, losing time with your children now is not going to necessarily gain you anything in the future.

 Hallmarks of the Standard Possession Order

 You can look at a sample final decree of divorce or order in a suit affecting the parent-child relationship to see that there are two important designations when it comes to a possession schedule for parents after a child custody or divorce case.
-The first designation is if you and your coherent live within 100 miles of one another period the second designation is for parents who live more than 100 miles from one another.
-Here is what a possession schedule would likely look like under a standard possession order if you and your coherent live within 100 miles of each other.
+The first designation is if you and your co-parent live within 100 miles of one another period the second designation is for parents who live more than 100 miles from one another.
+Here is what a possession schedule would likely look like under a standard possession order if you and your co-parent live within 100 miles of each other.

 For this example, let’s assume that you are the possessory conservator and therefore have visitation rights to your children.
-In that case, under a standard possession order where you and your Co-parent live within 100 miles of one another, you would have possession of your child every first, 3rd, and 5th weekend of the month beginning at 6:00 PM on Friday and ending on 6:00 PM on Sunday.
-Additionally, during the school year, you would have a Thursday period of possession that began at 6:00 PM in ends at 8:00 PM.
+In that case, under a standard possession order where you and your Co-parent live within 100 miles of one another, you would have possession of your child every first, 3rd, and 5th weekend of the month beginning at 6:00 PM on Friday and ending at 6:00 PM on Sunday.
+Additionally, during the school year, you would have a Thursday period of possession that begins at 6:00 PM and ends at 8:00 PM.
 This would be an opportunity for you to briefly see your child each week no matter if you had possession of him that weekend or not.
 Essentially you could take him or her to dinner and then drop them back off at home for school the next day.

 What happens regarding school holidays on Fridays and Mondays under a standard possession order?

-there can be disagreement and confusion sometimes when there are school holidays on either Monday or Friday during the school year.
+There can be disagreement and confusion sometimes when there are school holidays on either Monday or Friday during the school year.
 Additionally, these issues can also arise during the summer months.
 We see this happen from time to time no with no holidays like Father’s Day and Juneteenth.
-The question that we need to ask ourselves, and then answer, is to what extent these holidays will impact parents who have a standard possession order?
+The question that we need to ask ourselves, and then answer, is to what extent these holidays will impact parents who have a standard possession order.

 When it comes to hey school holiday on a Friday before the possessory conservator’s weekend visit, the visit with that parent will start on Thursday at 6:00 PM.
 From a practical standpoint, this extends your weekend visitation by an extra night and a day.
 However, this also means that you need to consider this for childcare.
 You should work with your employer to confirm that he will have time away from work or have childcare scheduled in advance.
 This may also be a situation where you could anticipate this happening during your child custody or divorce case and negotiate for a right of first refusal.